Former White House Chief Strategist Steve Bannon expected to testify in Jan 6th hearing

 - Now Playing

-Former White House Chief Strategist Steve Bannon expected to testify in Jan 6th hearing00:21
+Former White House Chief Strategist Steve Bannon expected to testify in Jan 6th hearing01:57

 - UP NEXT